dev-ahmedfares/FullStack-Ecommerce-React-with-Asp.Net-Core-Web-API/README.md

 2. **Manage Roles**:
    - Admin can give user role as Admin by Email of user to access more features.

+---

+## API Integration

+This project integrates an **ASP.NET Core API** for backend services, providing robust and scalable server-side functionality.
+Key integrations include:

+- **Products API**:
+  - Fetch, create, update, and delete products.
+  - Support for product filtering by category, color, material, and price.

+- **Cart and Wishlist API**:
+  - Manage cart items and wishlist items for users.
+  - Add, update, or remove items as needed.

+- **Orders API**:
+  - Create and Display confirmed orders with product and quantity details.

+- **Authentication API**:
+  - User registration and login functionality.
+  - Token-based authentication for secure access.

+- **Admin API**:
+  - Admin-specific endpoints for managing the dashboard, products, and categories.

+---

 <h2>Contact</h2>